Cooking With Young Children

 - Reading: Cookbooks and recipes teach print awareness through cooking and reading recipe books, and use of cooking terms builds vocabulary.

-- Science: Cooking provides opportunites to learn about food groups and how food grows, observe how food changes while cooking and use the five senses.
+- Science: Cooking provides opportunities to learn about food groups and how food grows, observe how food changes while cooking and use the five senses.

 - Creative art: Creating and decorating foods can be a creative process.